 What the state of Mississippi does require though, is that at least one person in an establishment receives a Food Manager’s Certificate, also known as a Certified Food Protection Managers (CFPM) card.

-What is the Mississippi Food Handlers Permit?
+What is the Mississippi Food Managers Certification?

 Mississippi requires licensed retail food facilities to have at least one certified food manager on staff.
 The Certified Food Protection Manager (CFPM) card covers this requirement.